crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 ![userinteraction](img/userinteraction.png)
 3. Query for keyword (**TwitterSearch class**)
     1. Queries Twitter for Tweets mentioning the key-word, starting on today's date.
+    2. Query limited to tweets in English.
+    3. User will get up to 100 search results in every search.
+The number of searches that can be excuted is controlled by value in MAXSEARCHREQUESTS.
+Twitter allows up to 180 searches every 15 minutes.
-    2. Will get the user up to 18,000 tweets.
-Analysis starts today and then keeps scanning back over the last 7 days until          it's reached the query limit.
+    4. Analysis starts today and then keeps scanning back over the last 7 days until it's reached the query limit.
-4. Store Tweets to text file.(**SaveTweets class**)
+4. Store Tweets to text file.(**SaveTweets class**).
+The name of the text file is time stamped: Tweet\_Analysis\_dd\_MM\_yyyy-HH\_mm\_ss.
 5. Additionally, create a Tweet object for each Tweet from the results(**Tweet class**), the following variables are stored:
     1. Date of tweet
     2. Candidate mentioned